alissa-huskey/python-class/docs/tools/python-shell.md

 SyntaxError: EOL while scanning string literal
 ```

-We can hit the up-arrow once to bring the last line back, then fix the misake
+We can hit the up-arrow once to bring the last line back, then fix the mistake
 and press enter.

 ```{code-block} python